ssandipansamanta/Sentiment_Prediction/README.md

 * Deep Learning Needs to be applied and gain more accuracy.
 * Combine all the algos to get more roubust prediction viz. max voting, Stacking etc.
 * Error Logging to have production level readyness.

+# Reading Materials:
+  From Group to Individual Labels using Deep Features, _Kotzias et. al,.
+KDD_ 2015